Henry B. Mattingly: Amassing the forces

 The defeat at Wauhatchie angered Bragg who placed the blame squarely on Longstreet and wanted to relieve him.
 When he asked permission from Davis to do so, Bragg suggested sending Longstreet and his corps of 15,000 troops and Wheeler's 5,000 cavalry to Knoxville to attack Burnside there and threaten Grant's left flank.
-Longstreet objected for two reasons, he felt his force was not sufficiently larger than Burnsides 12,000 infantry and 8,500 cavalry, and because it would weaken the forces against the city just as the U.S. forces were increasing.
+Longstreet objected for two reasons, he felt his force was not sufficiently larger than Burnside's 12,000 infantry and 8,500 cavalry, and because it would weaken the forces against the city just as the U.S. forces were increasing.
 On November 4, Longstreet left the lines around Chattanooga to go against Burnside.

 With the supply lines open, Grant was able to run supplies by wagons over the road to keep the starvation of the Army of the Cumberland at bay.
 By the second week of November, through a combination of the wagons and boats coming up river, he was able to bring in twice the logistics needed to sustain the U.S. troops.
 Mattingly and the other men in the Army of the Cumberland had been saved, but they were still far from ready for offensive operations.
-Grant planned on Thomas making a demonstration against Bragg's right flank the first week of November, but the still weakend Army of the Cumberland was incapable of the endeavor.
+Grant planned on Thomas making a demonstration against Bragg's right flank the first week of November, but the still-weakened Army of the Cumberland was incapable of the endeavor.
 Thomas balked and suggested an attack on Bragg's left instead.

-Thomas, Baldy Smith, and Brannan, now commanding the Army of the Cumberland's artillery conducted a econnaissance on November 7 from the heights on the northern side of the Tennessee.
-Surprisingly, this expedition showed that the maps being used for planningh were incorrect.
+Thomas, Baldy Smith, and Brannan, now commanding the Army of the Cumberland's artillery conducted a reconnaissance on November 7 from the heights on the northern side of the Tennessee.
+Surprisingly, this expedition showed that the maps being used for planning were incorrect.
 They showed that he would need to move his artillery to support the attack.
 The party reported back to Grant that they would not be able to make the attack.

 Grant was surprised by the intelligence, but Thomas suggested using Hooker's troops to clear Lookout Mountain to remove any threat to their supply lines.
-Grant accepted the suggestion and began replanning their attacks.
+Grant accepted the suggestion and began re-planning their attacks.
 Grant and his staff assessed the situation and let the War Department know that nothing could be done to help Burnside until Sherman arrived.